hashicorp/terraform-provider-aws/website/docs/d/s3_bucket_objects.html.markdown

 # Data Source: aws_s3_bucket_objects

-The bucket-objects data source returns keys and other metadata about objects in an S3 bucket.
+The bucket-objects data source returns keys (i.e., file names) and other metadata about objects in an S3 bucket.

 ## Example Usage